 Q6600 based system and runs at 2.4 GHZ clock speed with 4 GB of DDR2 RAM, while the second PC is an Intel core i7- 920 based system that runs at 2.66 GHz clock speed, with 8 MB L3 cache, and 6 GB DDR3 RAM.
 The benchmark suites executed on the core i7 based system were tested with both enabling and disabling the HT technology.
 The number of copies for each of the benchmarks was varied between single copy and up to 16 copies to test the performance of the processors with multithreaded applications.
 The operating system in both systems was Ubuntu 9.04 Linux with 2.6.28-16-generic kernel.
-The benchmarks were compiled using gcc 4.3 compiler with the optimization option of '-o3' and '-fopenmp' for OpenMP support.
+The benchmarks were compiled using gcc 4.3 compiler with the optimization option of '-o3' and 'fopenmp' for OpenMP support.

-4.1 STREAM/ STREAM2 RESULTS
+4.1 STREAM/ STREAM2 Results

-For STREAM benchmark we will discuss the results obtained from copy and scale functions (shown in Figures 1 and 2) and we will discuss fill and daxpy functions from

-STREAM2 benchmark (shown in Figures 3 and 4).
+For STREAM benchmark we will discuss the results obtained from copy and scale functions (shown in Figs. 1 and 2) and we will discuss fill and daxpy functions from STREAM2 benchmark (shown in Figs. 3 and 4).
 The results show that for any given number of threads to solve the given function, the core i7 is at least 3 times faster than the core 2 quad processor.
-As for core i7 the best performance of this processor is obtained by running applications with five threads with the HT technology enabled, it can also be concluded that with applications using more than five threads that the core i7 with HT disabled can provide performance equal or better than with the case of enabling the hyper threading technology.
+As for core i7 the best performance of this processor is obtained by running applications with five threads with the HT technology enabled.
+It can also be concluded that with applications using more than five threads the core i7 with HT disabled can provide performance equal or better than with the case of enabling the hyper threading technology.

-Figure 1 Copy Function (STREAM Benchmark) Bandwidth Comparison
+Fig. 1 Copy Function (STREAM Benchmark) Bandwidth Comparison

-Figure 2 Scale Function (STREAM Benchmark) Bandwidth Comparison
+Fig. 2 Scale Function (STREAM Benchmark) Bandwidth Comparison ig.
+4 Daxpy Function (STREAM2 Benchmark Bandwidth Comparison

-Figure 3 Fill Function (STREAM2 Benchmark) Bandwidth Comparison
+Fig. 3 Fill Function (STREAM2 Benchmark) Bandwidth Comparison